AngeloJacobo/RISC-V/README.md

  ## Run Individual Tests
  - `$ ./test.sh <testfile>` = test and debug testfile (without simulating) which is located at INDIVIDUAL_TESTDIR
  - `$ ./test.sh <testfile> -gui` = test and debug testfile and open wave in Icarus
  - `$ ./test.sh <testfile> -nosim` = compile and debug testfile without simulating it
 Below is the expected output after running `$ ./test.sh`:
 ![image](https://user-images.githubusercontent.com/87559347/229745971-c1e2265b-6344-4666-b93b-8685c5e06e2a.png)

 ## Install Design to FPGA (CMOD S7 FPGA Board)
  - `$ ./test.sh <design> -install` = compile and install design (located at INDIVIDUAL_TESTDIR) to FPGA board
- - `$ ./test.sh freertos -install` = compile and install FreeRTOS progam to FPGA board
+ - `$ ./test.sh freertos -install` = compile and install FreeRTOS program to FPGA board

 ## Sample Application [Smart Garden Assistant with Real-time Monitoring and Security]
-The application code for this project is in `test/freertos/freertos.c`.
-The schematic is presented below along with the mobile application to access the device via Bluetooth.
-The mobile app was developed using the [MIT App Inventor](https://appinventor.mit.edu/).
-The `apk` file is in  `test/freertos/mobile_app.apk`.
-The `aia` file for the mobile app is in `test/freertos/mobile_app.aia` which can be imported to MIT App Inventor for further customization.
+The application code for this project can be found in `test/freertos/freertos.c`.
+The schematic is presented below along with the mobile app to access the device via Bluetooth.
+This mobile app was developed using [MIT App Inventor](https://appinventor.mit.edu/).
+The `apk` file is located at `test/freertos/mobile_app.apk` and the `aia` file, which can be imported to MIT App Inventor for further customization, is at `test/freertos/mobile_app.aia`.
 ![image](https://github.com/AngeloJacobo/RISC-V/assets/87559347/f3ccf912-d768-4635-a7ee-a862aa411870)
  Below is the video demonstration for the sample application: